 - (16) more 4″ squares to make the leaves – cut into triangles to make 32 leaves – give or take a few 😉

-- 1 strip of burlap for the ribbon – you can use real ribbon of any kind.
-I used this burlap ribbon for mine.
+- 1 strip of burlap for the ribbon – you can use a ribbon of any kind.

 - a stapler – yep, I stapled my leaves together and it worked great!

 - If you care what the back looks like, you’ll need extra burlap to pre-wrap the wreath before beginning.
 I also recommend securing the ribbon for hanging prior to gluing the rosettes on.

 Before starting, please read the entire tutorial and watch the instructional video.
 It will make your life a lot easier!
 Warning, I’m not a good video maker.

 How To Make Easy Burlap Leaves

 I made all of the leaves first and had them set aside.
 I took a triangle piece and accordion folded the long side together using about 1″ folds and stapled the folds together.
 (You can sew them or glue them but the stapler worked fine for me.).

 Have the leaves handy because you’ll need them right next to you when you’re done making each rosette.